DavidW2211/Bachelor-thesis-TSC-patches/README.md

 Like in the thesis the TSC patches are structured in 3 categories: Spikes, Bumps and Waves.
 Note that the patches consist not only of the top surface, but also a bottom part.
 Since the bottom parts are reused by many patches and we want to avoid dupllication we put them in the folder *BottomPart-3D-Models* and we state which one is needed for a certain patch.
 The *Clamps-3D-Models* folder works the same way, they are needed by lots of different patches.

-Please read the following general fabrication informatin, before you continue with building a TSC.
+Please read the following general fabrication information, before you continue with building a TSC.

 ## Setting Up &amp; Combining 3D Models